nickfargo/state/_includes/content/docs/concepts/inheritance.md

 The [`State`](/api/#state) object model is a rooted tree, where each `State` may serve as the **superstate** of one or more **substates**, each of which expresses further specificity of their common owner object’s behavior and condition.

-An owner object’s state tree is further heritable by any prototypal inheritors of that object, which view their prototype’s states as **protostates**, from which their own states, as **epistates**, may inherit.
+An owner object’s state tree is further heritable by any prototypal inheritors of that object, which view their prototype’s states as **protostates** from which their own **epistates** inherit.

 <div class="local-toc"></div>

 #### [The root state](#concepts--inheritance--the-root-state)

-For every stateful object, a single **root state** is automatically generated, which is the top-level superstate of all other states.
+All stateful objects bear a single **root state**, which is the top-level superstate of all other states.
 The root state’s `name` is always and uniquely the empty string `''`.
 Either an empty-string selector or naked transition arrow may be used to change an object’s current state to the root state, causing the object to exhibit its default behavior.

 {% highlight javascript %}
 {% include examples/docs/inheritance--the-root-state.js %}